 The maturity will be determined on a project-by-project basis taking into account the useful economic life of any assets financed, but no loan will have a maturity greater than 25 years.

-An applicant must submit DFC Form-014 (DFC-DPA Loan Program Application Form) to email@example.com.
+An applicant must submit DFC Form-014 (DFC-DPA Loan Program Application Form) through the DPA forms dashboard.
 Before or after applying, an applicant may request, or DFC may wish to send a letter of interest (LOI).
 An LOI implies DFC’s willingness to continue discussing the (potential) application.

 Following an applicant’s submission of an application, DFC will decide whether the proposed transaction meets minimum eligibility requirements.
 During the screening process, DFC may request additional information from the applicant to help determine the viability of the proposed project.